osiire/Pec/README.markdown

 Description
 ---------------------

-PEC is a push-based event combinator library.
+PEC is a push-based event combinator library for OCaml.

 - monadic composable events.
 - supports signals which has a value of last event ocurrent.